wdevore/MC6809P/README.md

 # MC6809P
 This repo contains the on going work of building a simple *Basic 6809 CPU Single Board Computer*.
-I'm have a higher priority project that superceeds this one so things will go somewhat slowly.
+I have a higher priority project that superceeds this one so things may go somewhat slowly.

+I broken things down into tasks:

 * The first task was build a simple NVRam programmer--**done**.
 * The next task is to test the 4 CPUs to make sure they *free run*.